Welcome to the website of jazz pianist Peter Hum, a mainstay on the jazz scene of Ottawa, Canada's capital.

 In 2010, Peter's debut CD, A Boy's Journey, was released to strong reviews.
 Recorded thanks to a grant from the City of Ottawa, the disc features five top-notch Canadian players and Peter's long-time friends -- saxophonists Kenji Omae and Nathan Cepelinski, bassist Alec Walkington and drummer Ted Warren.

 Katie Malloch, host of CBC's Tonic, has featured songs from A Boy's Journey on her jazz program heard across Canada.
 She says: "A Boy's Journey is a voyage for the listener, too.
 Hum's compositions are fresh and vital, sometimes contemplative, sometimes blessed with a joyous groove.
 The instrumental voices of his fine sidemen (Kenji Omae is a splendid surprise to me!) are each strongly individual, but blend with warmth and ease, too.
 Peter Hum's own playing is coolly lyrical in his frequent introductions, setting the stage for the unfolding of the pieces.
 This CD is solid and satisfying."

 The Montreal Gazette's Irwin Block called A Boy's Journey "a celebration -- a modern, forward-looking and mainly upbeat session that sparkles with positive energy."
 The full review is here.

 Radio-Canada executive producer André Massicotte, who has presented Peter's quintet in concert, says "Peter Hum presents well-crafted, inspired music that has what it takes to please the most demanding fans of jazz."

-A Boy's Journey is available on iTunes, CD Baby and at Peter's Bandcamp page, where the CD can also be fully previewed and ordered.
+A Boy's Journey is available at Peter's Bandcamp page, where the CD can also be fully previewed and ordered.